AliakseiPischyk/VK_recommendation_system/README.md

 2. music
 3. groups.

-Parameters selection for friend-searching algorithms.
+Parameters selection for friend-searching algorithms:
+1. music
+2. friends
+3. groups
+4. location
+5. place of study
+6. sex
+7. age

+User will be able to choose significant parameters for searching algorithms.
 ## 3.2 Non-functional requirements
 **3.2.1 Quality attributes**
 Conduct a focus group, ask if its participants are statisfied with given recommendations or not.
 Percentage of statisfied people is a way to estimate precision of recommendation algorithms.